bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## `addEventListener` and Closure

 Continuing with our example of callbacks and closures working together, lets take a look at `addEventListener`.
-Afterall, one of the parameters for `addEventListener` is a `callback function`.
+After all, one of the parameters for `addEventListener` is a `callback function`.
 But before we do that, lets look at a 'fake' event listener that uses `setInterval`. **The main point of this example is how we can store and re-use instances of scope**.

 ![f](https://imgur.com/NbhMAVY.png)